rweichler/bullet_luajit/README.md

 note: it has to have _create at the end.

-Then, you'll have to define the class at the top:
+Then, you'll have to define the class at the top of bullet.lua:
 ```lua
 bt.BoxShape = {}
 -- or, if it has a superclass